maxhbr/LDBcollector/md/BSL-1.0.md

                                 "name": "Transmit modified source code"
                             }
                         ],
                         "_str": "Description: Documentation accompanying the software should be treated in the same way as the software.\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribution of Modified Source Code\n- Sublicense the acquired source code.
 (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Sublicensing Modified Source Code (Sublicensing means that the person to whom the license was granted re-grants the license granted to a third party.)\n- Transmit the acquired source code without modification.
-(Transmit the acquired source code as it is.)\n- Transmit modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n\n", "conditions": {
+(Transmit the acquired source code as it is.)\n- Transmit modified source code\n\nConditions:\nAND\n  OBLIGATION: Include a copyright notice, list of terms and conditions, and disclaimer included in the license\n  OBLIGATION: Give you a copy of the relevant license.\n\n\n", "conditions": {
                             "AND": [
                                 {